cph101/nuindie-pcb/README.md

 <img src="https://github.com/cph101/nuindie-pcb/blob/main/LED_Board.jpg?raw=true" alt="The LED board underside" height="300px" />

 The LED board is fixed to a metal plate by 2 [length] PH3 screws, which is, in turn, fixed to a plastic support frame using 3 more.
-This frame supports the upper board, which controls the lower board and charges the battery through a dual jumper wire
+This frame supports the upper board, which controls the lower board and charges the battery through a dual jumper wire.
+The battery is of type 18650-1S2P, which can easily be purchased on amazon, or even Temu if you are feeling brave.

 <img src="https://github.com/cph101/nuindie-pcb/blob/main/Logic_Board.jpg?raw=true" alt="The logic board top side" height="300px" />